 (create, update, list, delete)

 All sizes are computed considering the payload size in bytes (protocol framing is ignored).
-In case of messages (which have properties and body) the size is computed in a protocol-agnostic way, as described in the IoT Hub messaging developer's guide.
+For messages, which have properties and body, the size is computed in a protocol-agnostic way.
+For more information, see IoT Hub message format.

 A device sends one 1-KB device-to-cloud message per minute to IoT Hub, which is then read by Azure Stream Analytics.
 The solution back end invokes a method (with a 512-byte payload) on the device every 10 minutes to trigger a specific action.
 The device responds to the method with a result of 200 bytes.